 Progressivism is derived from the older philosophy of pragmatism.
 It grew out of the larger progressivist movement of the earlier 20th century in the United States.

-In many ways, progressivist were the first to champion student-centered learning.
+In many ways, progressivists were the first to champion student-centered learning.
 However, one criticism of this movement was that it was too student-centered and neglected the subject matter.
-With time, progressivism splinter into several radical groups and eventually its influence in education declined considerable.
+With time, progressivism splinter into several radical groups and eventually its influence in education declined considerably.